 Eastman, at least in acting-terms, saves the film from utter obscurity, his huge frame and arresting make-up being genuinely alarming and lending the film a surprising amount of dread, though sadly a whole hour later than would’ve been advisable.

-Eastman is happy to look back and denounce the film as nonsense (though fun to make) but this was just part of D’Amato’s brain shattering arsenal of frustrating films that should have been exploitation classics but ended up more as fast-forward curiosities.
+Eastman is happy to look back and denounce the film as nonsense (though fun to make).
+Yet, this was just part of D’Amato’s brain shattering arsenal of frustrating films that should have been exploitation classics but ended up more as fast-forward curiosities.

 A word of warning about the score by journeyman Italian composer Marcello Giombini (who sometimes hid his works behind the pleasing name of Pluto Kennedy).
 Despite his many credits, little of his work is of any great consequence, his scores to War of the Planets and D’Amato’s Erotic Nights of the Living Dead are quite good fun but he was resolutely lower division material versus his many homeland composers.
 Some of the pieces written for Anthropophagus are bafflingly awful, several of the cues towards the end of the film are more impressive; subtle and haunting but the best bits are still only as good as the kind of horror synth workouts Wendy Carlos might compose for a joke.

-This peculiarly-titled splatterfest led to an indirect sort-of-sequel, Absurd, which is also a must-see for all the wrong reasons, and an even more abysmal unofficial revisit by German gore obsessive Andreas Schnaas, Anthropophagus 2000.
+This peculiarly-titled splatterfest led to an indirect sort-of-sequel, Absurd, which is also a must-see for all the wrong reasons, and an even more abysmal unofficial revisit by German director Andreas Schnaas, Anthropophagus 2000.

 Daz Lawrence, MOVIES & MANIA